yashbhutwala/polaris-contrib/README.md

-# This is a home for SE and Customer support scripts for blackduck and polaris related deployment artifacts.
+# WELCOME TO POLARIS-CONTRIB !

-We will be expanding it in the future to have use cases, scripts, hacks, deployment stories, and kustomizations.
-This repo has **Scripts/Tutorials** alongside a **Wiki** .
+This is a contribution repo for non-critical-path engineering and customer success related artifacts for the polaris product ecosystem.
+It has **Scripts/Tutorials** alongside a **Wiki**, which can help you get started **developing, installing, customizing, or extending the functionality of Blackduck and/or Polaris in Cloud Native environments**.

 # SCRIPTS AND TUTORIALS